panrg/questions/draft-trammell-panrg-questions.md

 In the current Internet, the basic assumption that at a given time t all traffic for a given flow will traverse a single path, for some definition of path, generally holds.
 In a path aware network, this assumption no longer holds.
-The failure of this assumption has implications for the design of protocols above a path-aware network layer.
+The absence of this assumption has implications for the design of protocols above any path-aware network layer.

 For example, one advantage of multipath communication is that a given end-to-end flow can be "sprayed" along multiple paths in order to confound